paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 (4) Notwithstanding paragraph (3), a qualified provider of entrepreneurship courses shall maintain such records as the Secretary determines to be necessary to comply with reporting requirements that apply under [section 3684(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3684/a/1&num=0&edition=prelim) with respect to eligible persons and veterans enrolled in an entrepreneurship course offered by the provider.

+**(d)**

+(1) The Secretary shall submit to Congress an annual report on any waivers issued pursuant to subsection (b)(4) or [section 3672(b)(2)(A)(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3672/b/2/A/i&num=0&edition=prelim).

+(2) Each report submitted under paragraph (1) shall include, for the year covered by the report, the following:

+  (A) The name of each educational institution for which a waiver was issued.

+  (B) The justification for each such waiver.

+  (C) The total number of waivers issued.

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 116–315, title I, § 1015(a), (c), Jan.
-5, 2021, 134 Stat.
-4945, provided that, effective on Aug.
-1, 2021, this section is amended:

-(1) in subsection (b), by adding at the end the following new paragraph:

-“(4) The educational institution is approved and participates in a program under title IV of the Higher Education Act of 1965 ([20 U.S.C.
-1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.) or the Secretary has waived the requirement under this paragraph with respect to an educational institution and submits to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives notice of such waiver.”; and

-(2) by adding at the end the following new subsection:

-“(d)(1) The Secretary shall submit to Congress an annual report on any waivers issued pursuant to subsection (b)(4) or [section 3672(b)(2)(A)(i) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3672/b/2/A/i&num=0&edition=prelim).

-“(2) Each report submitted under paragraph (1) shall include, for the year covered by the report, the following:

-“(A) The name of each educational institution for which a waiver was issued.

-“(B) The justification for each such waiver.

-“(C) The total number of waivers issued.”

-See 2021 Amendment notes below.

 #### References in Text
 Act of February 23, 1917, referred to in subsec. (a)(1)(B), is act Feb.
 23, 1917, ch.
 114, 39 Stat.
 929, as amended, known as the Smith-Hughes Vocational Education Act, which was classified to sections 11 to 15 and 16 to 28 of Title 20, Education, prior to repeal by Pub.
 L. 105–33, title VI, § 6201, Aug.
 5, 1997, 111 Stat.
 653. For complete classification of this Act to the Code, see Short Title note set out under [section 11 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section11&num=0&edition=prelim) and Tables.

+The Higher Education Act of 1965, referred to in subsec. (b)(4), is Pub.
+L. 89–329, Nov.
+8, 1965, 79 Stat.
+1219.
+Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, Education.
+For complete classification of this Act to the Code, see section 1 of Pub.
+L. 89–329, set out as a Short Title note under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 #### Amendments
 2021—Subsec. (b)(4).
 Pub.
 L. 116–315, § 1015(a)(1), added par.
 (4).